Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 We intend to resume organic revenue growth this year and we continue to execute on our multiyear operational and commercial excellence plans, which we expect will drive further operating margin expansion.

-Most importantly, we are continuing our portfolio on mix transformation towards our strategic growth initiative with fundamentally higher margins, which will be an increasingly important contributor to our ongoing margin expansion.
+Most importantly, we are continuing our portfolio and mix transformation towards our strategic growth initiatives with fundamentally higher margins, which will be an increasingly important contributor to our ongoing margin expansion.

 In summary, I'm pleased with our execution in Q1 of 2017, and believe we are on track to deliver on our financial commitments for the full year 2017.